IDEA-Research/Motion-X/README.md

 **Labels from Motion-X:**

 - Motion label: including `15.6M` whole-body poses and `81.1K` motion clips annotation, represented as SMPL-X parameters.
+All motions have been unified in 30 fps.
 - Text label: (1) `15.6M` frame-level whole-body pose description and (2) `81.1K` sequence-level semantic labels.
 - Other modalities: RGB videos, audio, and music information.